 As described above, however, provided that the Company's stockholders approve such conversion feature at the Annual Meeting, the right to receive Series B Preferred Stock will be converted into the right to receive up to 8,675,214 shares of Class B Common Stock which, when eventually converted into shares of Common Stock of the Company, would exceed 20% of our shares of Common Stock outstanding.
 On the date of the Crimson Transaction, the Company had 13,651,521 shares of Common Stock outstanding.
 Accordingly, pursuant to the requirements of Section 312.03(c) of the NYSE Manual, these additional shares of Class B Common Stock cannot be issued, and therefore none of the shares of Series B Preferred Stock could be converted into shares of Class B Common Stock, without stockholder approval.
-Further, while the issuance of such additional shares of Class B Common Stock (and the Common Stock in which such shares are ultimately convertible) will not result in a person or group acquiring ownership of more than 50% of the Company if the NYSE should deem the transaction to constitute a change of control.
+Further, while the issuance of such additional shares of Class B Common Stock (and the Common Stock in which such shares are ultimately convertible) will not result in a person or group acquiring ownership of more than 50% of the Company's voting equity, the stockholder vote to approve this Proposal 2 also constitutes, for purposes of NYSE rules, the approval of a potential change of control of the Company if the NYSE should deem the transaction to constitute a change of control.